MinaFoundation/MinaMesh/README.md

 mina-mesh serve --playground
 ```

-> Note: you may want to exclude the `--playground` flag in production.
-This will disable the
+> Note: the presence of the `--playground` flag enables the serving of an OpenAPI playground in
-> playground, which renders when the server's root `/` route receives a GET request.
+> response to `GET /`.
+To disable this endpoint, omit the `--playground` flag.

-Then visit [`http://0.0.0.0:3000`](http://0.0.0.0:3000) for an interactive playground with which you
+Visit [`http://0.0.0.0:3000`](http://0.0.0.0:3000) for an interactive playground with which you can
-can explore and test endpoints.
+explore and test endpoints.

 ## Code of Conduct